 For the past few months, salons around the world closed their doors to help manage and contain the COVID-19 pandemic.
 We are now starting to see hair, beauty, barber and spa businesses in various countries getting back in business as restrictions are lifted across Europe and the US.

-In Australia, for salons and spas who did close due to government measures, the reopening process has been raising some concerns and anxiety about both what lies ahead and what the ‘new normal’ will look like.
+And although the demand from customers for salons to reopen is huge and salon business owners can’t wait to open their doors again, the process has been raising some concerns and anxiety for owners about both what lies ahead and what the ‘new normal’ will look like.

 Phorest Salon Software wanted to dive a bit deeper and see what aspects of reopening are getting salon owners concerned and how they plan to handle getting back in business.